FranciscoJRFreitas/SpotifyToYoutube-No-API-Limits/README.md

 ```

 ## File Structure
-Each playlist will have its own folder in the *playlists/* directory:
+If you decided to use this script to migrate more than one playlist, each one will have its own folder in the *playlists/* directory:

 ```
 playlists/